 As you can probably tell, I’m a fan of the Scouting process!
 While just being a scout can represent a pivotal experience in any young person’s life, the benefits an Eagle Scout can receive extend far beyond the valuable experiences they’ve had throughout their journey.

-Clearly, there are countless benefits to earning the Eagle rank.
-However, in the list below, I’ll be covering the 7 most notable, life-changing benefits and values gained from becoming an Eagle Scout!
+Clearly, there are countless benefits to earning the Eagle rank, as evidenced by the stories of these great individuals.
+However, in the list below, I’ll be covering the 7 most notable, life-changing benefits and values gained from becoming an Eagle Scout.

 Morals And A Strong Work Ethic

 Eagle Scouts are known for their strong sense of morals and hard-working character.
 The act of independently earning badges, challenging themselves, and working towards their goals, teaches scouts a work ethic that they’ll use for the rest of their lives.

 However, unlike those who get ahead by cheating or lying, the success that a true Eagle Scout achieves will never come at the expense of others.
 One of the core lessons of Scouting is integrity, and countless past Eagles have embodied this moral while accomplishing incredible feats (like walking on the moon!) in their careers.